vivekschauhan/axway-open-docs/content/en/docs/central/connected_agent_common_reference/secure_config.md

 ...
 ```

-By specifying the prefix "@Secret." the agent configuration parser knows that it needs to resolve the value of the configuration property using the specified secret resource and data key.
-While resolving the value if the configuration parser successfully resolves the referenced secret, value of the secret data key is set as the configuration property value, otherwise the agent logs the error in resolving the secret and the configuration property value is set as empty string.
+By specifying the prefix `@Secret.`, the agent configuration parser must resolve the value of the configuration property using the specified secret resource and data key.
+While resolving the value, if the configuration parser successfully resolves the referenced secret, then the value of the secret data key is set as the configuration property value.
+Otherwise, the agent logs the error in resolving the secret and the configuration property value is set as empty string.